saa-ts-dacs/dacs/part_I/chapter_2/6_name_of_creators.md

 **2.6.7** Where the names of all creators are not included in the devised title, in addition to those named in the title, record in the authorized form the names of other persons, families, or corporate bodies identified in the Administrative/Biographical History Element as creators of the materials being described.

-_For “Pettigrew family papers” record as creators:_
+_For "Pettigrew family papers" record as creators:_

 Pettigrew family